hydroserver2/hydroserver-sensorthings/README.md

-# HydroServer SensorThings (WIP)
+# HydroServer SensorThings

-The HydroServer Django SensorThings Python package is an extension that helps implement the OGC SensorThings API specification in Django.
+The HydroServer SensorThings Python package is an extension that helps implement the OGC SensorThings API specification in Django.
 The package is primarily built on top of the  [Django Ninja REST Framework](https://github.com/vitalik/django-ninja).

 ## Installation

 You can install HydroServer SensorThings using pip:

 ```
-pip install django-hydrothings
+pip install hydroserver-sensorthings
 ```

 ## Usage